 SC21 will review and advise the Commission on whether various provisions of CMM 2023-01 are achieving their intended effect (paragraph 52).

-It will also address issues related to certain CCMs without baseline catch limits, as outlined in paragraph 48 (para 290, WCPFC21 Summary Report).
+It will also address issues related to certain CCMs without baseline catch limits, as outlined in paragraph 48, and provide advice to the Commission (para 290, WCPFC21 Summary Report).